SamamaKarim092/SamamaKarim092/README.md

 ### 👨‍💻 About Me

 - 🔭 I’m currently in my 6th semester pursuing a **BS in Software Engineering** at SSUET.
-- 💻 Currently Building: **Mindful Space** An AI-powered platform where users can journal their thoughts, track their mood, and receive personalized mental wellness advice.
+- 💻 Currently Building: **Mindful Space** — An AI-powered platform where users can journal their thoughts, track their mood, and receive personalized mental wellness advice.
 - 🏢 Previously: **Full Stack Developer (Contract)** at a UK-based startup (Oct-Dec 2025).
 - 📝 Research: Authored and presented an **IEEE Paper** on **"Explainable AI for Customer Retention Systems"** at ICISCT (2026).
 - 🌱 I’m transitioning into deep-level engineering, focusing on mastering **React & JavaScript under the hood**.
+- 📌 **Check out my pinned repositories below** to see my most complex and featured projects!
 - ⚡ Fun fact: I love clean UI, building automation workflows (n8n), and playing Valorant.

 ---